-Contributions into the DCRS plan by members are based on an automatic deduction of 5% of the member's regular base pay, which increased to 6.2% effective January 1, 2018.
+Contributions into the DCRS plan by members are based on an automatic deduction of 6.2% of the member's regular base pay.
 The contribution is periodically deposited into an individual annuity account within the DCRS.
 Employees are afforded the opportunity to select from different annuity accounts available under the DCRS.

-Statutory employer contributions for the DCRS plan for the years ended September 30, 2019 are determined using the same rates as the DB Plan.
-Of the amount contributed by the employer, only 5% of the member's regular pay is deposited into the DCRS, which increased to 6.2% effective January 1, 2018.
+Statutory employer contributions for the DCRS plan for the years ended September 30, 2021 and 2020 are determined using the same rates as the DB Plan.
+Of the amount contributed by the employer, only 6.2% of the member's regular pay is deposited into the DCRS.
 The remaining amount is contributed towards the unfunded liability of the defined benefit plan.

-The University's contributions to the DCRS Plan for the years ended September 30, 2020, 2019 and 2018 were \$4,227,731, \$3,830,850 and \$4,330,724, respectively, which were equal to the required contributions for the respective years then ended.
-Of these amounts, \$3,231,732, \$2,936,601 and \$3,448,947 were contributed towards the unfunded liability of the DB Plan for the years ended September 30, 2020, 2019 and 2018, respectively.
+The University's contributions to the DCRS Plan for the years ended September 30, 2021, 2020 and 2019 were \$4,548,818, \$4,227,731 and \$3,830,850, respectively, which were equal to the required contributions for the respective years then ended.
+Of these amounts, \$3,501,986, \$3,231,732 and \$2,936,601 were contributed towards the unfunded liability of the DB Plan for the years ended September 30, 2021, 2020 and 2019, respectively.